dpaletti/orti/README.md

 This project is [REUSE compliant](https://reuse.software/).
 Each file contains SPDX license identifiers, and full license texts are available in the [`LICENSES/`](LICENSES/) directory.

+A LICENSE file is provided in the root directory as the most representative license for the project.